stianwe/PowerOfficeGoV2/docs/apis/IncomingInvoicesApi.md

 <a id="getincominginvoicelistitem"></a>
 # **GetIncomingInvoiceListItem**
-> List&lt;IncomingInvoiceListItemDto&gt; GetIncomingInvoiceListItem (DateOnly fromDate = null, DateOnly toDate = null, DateTime balanceLastChangedDateTimeOffsetGreaterThan = null, string departmentCodes = null, bool includeSubProject = null, bool onlyUnpaidInvoices = null, string projectCodes = null, string supplierNos = null, string voucherNos = null, string voucherTypes = null, ResourceParameters resourceParameter = null)
+> List&lt;IncomingInvoiceListItemDto&gt; GetIncomingInvoiceListItem (DateTimeOffset fromDate = null, DateTimeOffset toDate = null, DateTimeOffset balanceLastChangedDateTimeOffsetGreaterThan = null, string departmentCodes = null, bool includeSubProject = null, bool onlyUnpaidInvoices = null, string projectCodes = null, string supplierNos = null, string voucherNos = null, string voucherTypes = null, ResourceParameters resourceParameter = null)

 Gets the posted incoming invoices from the client.
 The returned objects are a lightweight version of a supplier invoice (or credit note), not containing the cost transaction lines.
 Use the endpoint AccountTransactions if all voucher lines are needed.
 Multiple filtering options.
 (Auth roles: IncomingInvoice,IncomingInvoice_Full)